 Art galleries in La Jolla include the Madison Gallery and the Thumbprint Gallery.
 The author known as Dr. Seuss, whose real name was Ted Geisel, lived in La Jolla, and you can view the artwork of this local celebrity at the Legends Gallery.

-Where To Eat In La Jolla
+Best Restaurants In La Jolla

 You’ll find many types of cuisine in La Jolla.
 Specialties include seafood and Mexican dishes.
 Many of the restaurants come with a panoramic view of the ocean, too.
 Here are a few of my favorites.

 For breakfast, you can’t top The Cottage, a bustling restaurant located in a historic house downtown.
 Munch on fresh scones or cinnamon French toast as you relax on the patio under colorful umbrellas.
 The Cottage also has a new wellness menu that includes vegan and vegetarian dishes.

 Caroline’s Seaside Cafe

 Climb the stairs above a university meeting hall, and you’ll be on the deck of Caroline’s Seaside Cafe.
 The ocean and pier will be at your feet as you enjoy breakfast or lunch at this informal outdoor cafe.
 Sandwiches such as the Caprese, Avocado, and Curried Chicken Salad are favorites.